LOS ANGELES BOARD OF BEHAVIORAL SCIENCES DEFENSE LAWYER CALIFORNIA

 An experienced mental health professional license defense attorney can pinpoint what defenses must be raised in a Notice of Defense, as well as help you determine what the appropriate plan of action should be in defending your case if you have been sent a Notice of Accusation.

-The California Board of Behavioral Sciences is responsible for licensing and monitoring licensed mental health professionals within the state of California.
-If someone files a complaint with the Board against a California mental health professional, then the Board may initiate an investigation if they believe that a violation of law may have taken place.
-If the violation is proven, then the mental health professional would be subject to discipline from the Board.
+The California Board of Behavioral Sciences is responsible for licensing and monitoring licensed mental health professionals and social workers within the state of California.
+If someone files a complaint with the Board against a California mental health professional or social worker, then the Board may initiate an investigation if they believe that a violation of law may have taken place.
+If the violation is proven, then the mental health professional or licensed social worker would be subject to discipline from the Board.

-The Board of Behavioral Sciences is under a mandate to protect consumers from mental health professionals who fail to practice their profession safely.
-The main purpose of investigating complaints is to determine whether the mental health professional being accused of misconduct is able to practice their profession in a manner that is safe to the public.
-The Board oversees many different professions within mental health.
+The Board of Behavioral Sciences is under a mandate to protect consumers from mental health professionals and licensed social workers who fail to practice their profession safely.
+The main purpose of investigating complaints is to determine whether the licensed social worker or mental health professional being accused of misconduct is able to practice their profession in a manner that is safe to the public.
+The Board oversees many different professions within mental health and social work.

 Once a complaint is received by the Board, the case is reviewed and assigned to an enforcement analyst.
 The enforcement analyst is tasked with investigating the complaint and submitting written findings about the matter.
 Once the investigation is completed, the enforcement analyst may refer the case to the Attorney General, to a subject matter expert, or to the Division of Investigation for further investigation and review.
 It is important to have experienced counsel on your side as soon as you are made aware of a complaint against you.